backlundtransform/education/readme.md

-This application is meant to be used as a tool in teaching The teacher can easily add their own exercises that the studends can answer.
+This application is meant to be used as a tool in teaching The teacher can easily add their own exercises and students can answer them.